System Design Space

 Decision quality

-Balance development speed with testability, observability, and security baseline.
+Balance a fast start with testability, observability, and basic service resilience.

 Interview articulation

-Explain how framework selection affects API quality, onboarding, and operations.
+Explain how developer experience shapes onboarding, API quality, and support.

 Failure framing